justindav1s/s2i-java-base/README.md

 or

-docker build -t java-service-base .
+docker build -t s2i-java-base .

 Run the image locally on docker